kawansoft/aceql-http-client-python/README.md

 ## AceQL Server side compatiblity

-This 2.0 SDK version is compatible with AceQL HTTP server side v2.0.
+This 2.0 SDK version is compatible with AceQL HTTP server side v2.0, v3.0 and v3.1.
 It is not compatible with AceQL HTTP server side v1.0.

 ## Installation